ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step06.md

 ## Finish Feature

 At this point, the app should be fully mocked up.
-Do the usual squash and merge in git to close out the branch.
+Make sure everything is commit and push to Ionic Pro.